hectorMiranda/marcetuxstudios/_posts/2013-01-04-angularjs-first-project.md

 *parameter name* is clever until a minifier renames your parameters and everything breaks.
 There's an annotation fix, but it's a sharp edge for newcomers.
 Net: I'm sold enough to build the next dashboard in it.

+*Update: extracted the controller and service into `examples/2013/angular/dashboard.js` — note the array-style DI annotation so it survives minification.*